Disclosure: This post contains affiliate links to products. I may receive a commission for purchases made through these links.

 One, it’s designed for bloggers and e-commerce marketers so if you fall into one of those categories, ConvertKit could be a great fit for you.
 It offers segmentation and form-building capabilities to help you get your email list started pretty quickly.

-My sister uses ConvertKit for her business The VisionPreneur and she swears by it.
+I use ConvertKit for my business and so does my sister – and she swears by it.
 She’s always telling me that ConvertKit is great for small business owners because you get the most bang for your buck.
-Convert Kit wasn’t for me the first time I tried it, but you might have a better experience (or maybe I just never got over the learning curve – who knows?).
+Convert Kit wasn’t for me the first time I tried it, but I had a better experience the second time around.
 Try it out and see if you like it.

 There’s a lot to love about it (including the 24/7 support) and migrating your current account is easy, fast, and free.
 So if you’re thinking of switching, you should be able to get yourself set up pretty quickly.